dsomleff/react-camp/react-notes/README.md

   });
 };
 ```
+- `useState` is main state management tool.
+Great for independent pieces of data.
+Good if state updates are limited and easy.
 - `ref` allow us to get access to other DOM elements and work with them. `useRef()` allow us to get values from input without using state and even update initial state.
 Ref good if you only want to read a value and you never plan on changing anything.
 We're talking about uncontrolled components if we access values with a ref.
 Why?
 Because they're internal state, so to value which is reflected in them is not controlled by React.
 Check useRef() commit for detail.
 - `useEffect()` combine `componentDidMount, componentDidUpdate`.
 This hook accept 2 argument: function and array of dependencies.
 ```js